cncf/telecom-user-group/CONTRIBUTING.md

 ### Pull Requests

 - *Anyone* can create a Pull Request (PR) here: [TUG Pull Requests]()
-- PRs *must* only be created when there is an issue present and a decision to create a PR is agreed with the repository owners
+- PRs *must* only be created when there is an issue present and a decision to create a PR is agreed with the document owners
 - A PR *must* reference the issue it is resolving into the description field
   - Note, using one of the [GitHub keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) will automatically close the issue which the PR is resolving when it is merged
 - A PR *should* be modified be just one person unless permission is given to other contributors by the original PR author